-To ensure student safety and to comply with State requirements, the Rochester City School District will do the following:
+To ensure student safety and to comply with State requirements, the Rochester City School District will do the following during hybrid learning:

-- Always ensure social distancing of six feet between all students and students and staff unless a specific task requires a shorter distance. - Any time students are less than six feet apart from another person OR in a public space (e.g., hallways, buses, bathrooms), they must wear an acceptable face covering that covers both the mouth and nose. - Wear of a face covering will always be encouraged and may become required always based on State directives. - Provide face coverings for all students who do not have a face covering. - Provide hand hygiene stations and encourage regular hand washing with soap and water for at least 20 seconds.
-If soap and water are not readily available, an alcohol-based hand sanitizer containing at least 60% alcohol will be provided. - Provide age appropriate information on respiratory hygiene and preventing the spread of germs. - Take students' temperatures daily once they have arrived at school. - Parents/guardians will also be responsible for symptom screening, including temperature taking, prior to students coming to school every day. - Perform a periodic survey to monitor student symptom tracking. - Families will be advised that sick students must stay home.
+- Always ensure social distancing of six feet between all students and students and staff unless a specific task requires a shorter distance. - Any time students are less than six feet apart from another person OR in a public space (e.g., hallways, buses, bathrooms), they must wear an acceptable face covering that covers both the mouth and nose. - Wearing a face covering will always be encouraged and may become required always based on State directives. - Provide face coverings for all students who do not have a face covering. - Provide hand hygiene stations and encourage regular hand-washing with soap and water for at least 20 seconds.
+If soap and water are not readily available, an alcohol-based hand sanitizer containing at least 60% alcohol will be provided. - Provide age-appropriate information on respiratory hygiene and preventing the spread of germs. - Take students' temperatures daily once they have arrived at school. - Parents/guardians will also be responsible for symptom screening, including temperature taking, before students coming to school every day. - Families will be advised that sick students must stay home.
 Students will be encouraged to stay home when sick.
-Sick students will not be allowed to stay at school. - Continually monitor the Centers for Disease Control and Prevention (CDC) and the New York State Department of Health (NYSDOH) websites to stay current with the most up to date COVID-19 information and guidance.
+Sick students will not be allowed to remain in school. - Continually monitor the Centers for Disease Control and Prevention (CDC) and the New York State Department of Health (NYSDOH) websites to stay current with the most up to date COVID-19 information and guidance.